mouseless/baked/unreleased.md

 - `LanguageSwitcher` component displays labels on larger screens
 - `SideMenu` component displays labels on larger screens
 - `SideMenu` component snaps to the bottom on mobile screens
+- In `DataTable`, the frozen option has been disabled for mobile screens